Quantitative quenched Voronoi percolation and applications: The martingale method

 \section{The martingale method}

-In this section, we follow the ideas of Section~$2$ of~\cite{ahlberg2015quenched} where the authors use a martingale method in order to bound a variance by a sum involving squares of quenched probabilities of pivotal points.
-More precisely, their idea is to discover one by one the points of the Poisson process.
-In the present paper, we will rather discover one by one the boxes of a grid (i.e. at each step we will discover all the points of the Poisson process that belong to one box).
-Remember the definition of pivotal events from Definition~\ref{d.piv}. \begin{prop} Let $\rho > 0$, let $E$ be an event measurable with respect to our Voronoi percolation configuration, and let $(S_m^\rho)_{m \in \N}$ be an enumeration of the $\rho \times \rho$ squares of the grid $\rho\Z^2$.
-Then:
+In this section, we follow the ideas from Section~$2$ of~\cite{ahlberg2015quenched} where the authors use a martingale method inspired by the Efron-Stein inequality.
+In particular, they prove a general estimate by discovering the colours of the points of the Poisson process one after the other.
+In the present paper, we will rather discover the boxes of a grid (i.e.\ at each step we will discover all the points of the Poisson process that belong to some box).
+Remember the definition of pivotal events from Definition~\ref{d.piv}. \begin{prop} Let $\rho > 0$, let $E \subseteq \Omega$ be a measurable set, and let $(S_m^\rho)_{m \in \N}$ be an enumeration of the $\rho \times \rho$ squares of the grid $\rho\Z^2$.
+Then,

 \end{prop}